DEV-learn-co-curriculum/ghe-repo-7/README.md

 ## Take 7, on the QA server!

-1. Objective 1
+1. Edit curriculum
-2. Objective 2
+2. and have it redeploy

 ## Instructions